faizghifari/what-to-eat/services/recipe/README.md

 ## API Overview

 - All endpoints are prefixed with `/recipe`.
+- All endpoints expect and return JSON.
-- See `API_CONTRACT.md` for detailed API contract and example payloads.
+- See `API_CONTRACT.md` for detailed API contract, error handling, and example payloads.

+## Error Handling

+- All errors return a JSON object with a `detail` field describing the error.
+- Validation errors return HTTP 422.
+- Not found errors return HTTP 404.
+- Supabase or internal errors return HTTP 400 or 502 as appropriate.

 ## Testing